morrelinko/spam-detector/README.md

 Each time you call the ``check()`` method on a string, it returns a ``SpamResult`` Object which holds the ... hmm ... spam check result.

+You could provide more information about the entity trying to perform the action you are checking against the spam detector.

+    <?php

+    $check = $spamDetector->check(array(
+        'name' => 'johndoe',
+        'email' => 'johndoe@gmail.com',
+        'text' => 'Hello, this is some clean comment John Doe is trying to post' ));

+    if ($check->passed()) {
+        // Post comment
+    }

+Some detectors will require these extra information to \`perform`...

 ## Currently Supported Spam Detectors

 ###### 1. BlackList Detector:

-The black list detector is a spam detector that flags a string as a spam  if it contains any of one or more words that has been added to the black list.
+The black list detector flags a string as a spam if it contains any of one or more words that has been added to the black list.
-Strings could be a regular expression or a character sequence.
+Strings could be formed from Regular Expressions or a Character Sequence.

 ###### 2. LinkRife Detector: